Cedar College: Alumni and Old Scholars Association

-In 2012, Cedar College launched its official Alumni and Old Scholars Association "Branching Out", to celebrate 5 years of graduates from the school.
-Graduates and previous scholars of Cedar College may submit their current contact details and download the Alumni Newsletter via the school Website.
+In 2012, Cedar College launched its official Alumni and Old Scholars Association publication "Branching Out", to celebrate five years of graduates from the school.
+In 2022, following the College's 25th year, the Alumni Association was formally named COSA (Cedar Old Scholars' Association).

 Service area

 Situated 8 kilometres from the Adelaide CBD, amongst the growing suburbs of Lightsview and Northgate, Cedar College is in a suitable location for students in the North-Eastern suburbs of Adelaide, South Australia.